‘Married At First Sight’ Season 5 Has A Massive Flaw, And It’s Not The Contestants’ Fault [Opinion]

 Cody and Danielle are yet another couple that seems to have been treated rather unfairly by Married at First Sight producers.
 If Sheila and Nate were the angry couple, Danielle and Cody were the couple with sex problems.
 Over the course of the season, Cody and Danielle’s segments in the show focused on one thing and one thing only — Cody’s whining about the lack of intimacy in the relationship, followed by Danielle’s annoyance at her husband’s complaints.

 Recently, Cody has taken to Twitter to finally air out his frustration about the way he was being depicted on Married at First Sight.
-Since Cody was painted to be quite pathetic in the series, the MAFS contestant was actually bullied online, to the point where he stated that joining the show was arguably the worst decision he has ever made, as mentioned in a previous report from The Inquisitr.
+Since Cody was painted to be quite pathetic in the series, the MAFS contestant was actually bullied online, to the point where he stated that joining the show was arguably the worst decision he has ever made, as mentioned in a previous report from the Inquisitr.
 Cody even added that producers actually told them to talk about their intimacy problems multiple times a day, which only added to their already mounting disconnect.

 Even Ashley and Anthony, arguably the most compatible couple this season, did not escape this season’s typecasting.
 While the two had largely clicked since Day 1, Ashley seemed to become more and more unstable as the season went on.
 She would walk out on Anthony, start fights, and act in a generally irrational manner.
 One particular incident, which involved Ashley disappearing on Anthony in the middle of a meeting with friends, has managed to incite some controversy among viewers and avid MAFS fans, with some viewers being scandalized by the way the former acted.